 The name for March comes from Mars, the Roman god of war.
 It was named as such in both the Julian and Gregorian calendars.

 The Vernal Equinox occurs around March 20 or 21st.
 This is when the sun is directly above the equator, making the day and night equal length.

 The Anglo-Saxons called March “Hlyd monath,” meaning “Stormy month,” or “Hraed monath,” meaning “Rugged month.”

 Easter Sunday is another popular holiday of this month.
 Originally observed by Christians to celebrate the resurrection of Jesus Christ, it has now become a holiday involving egg hunting, candy, and the Easter bunny.

-Statistically, March is the most unproductive month of the year in the U.S. This is the result of “March Madness” which is the season of NBA.
-Some companies lose up to $1.9 billion in wages paid to workers who were not productive, and instead spent company time on betting on NBA games.
+Statistically, March is the most unproductive month of the year in the U.S. This is the result of “March Madness” which is the season of the NBA.
+Some companies lose up to $1.9 billion in wages paid to workers who were not productive and instead spent company time on betting on NBA games.

 Back in the older days, March was when military campaigns would resume that had previously been put on hold for winter.